Skip to main content

 Not supported as an automatic operation today:

-• Moving in-flight v1 or embedded v2 runs into the server.
+• Moving v1 runs into the server.

 • Replaying v1 history with non-PHP workers.